digihunch/orthweb/README.md

 # Architecture Q & A

 * Why Orthanc?
 Orthanc is an open-source, application released in containers.
 * Why EC2?
 Because of limitations with ECS.
 Refer to [this](https://github.com/digihunch/orthweb/issues/1#issuecomment-852669561) comment.
-The best way to build operation environment is Kubernetes.
+A better way to build operation environment is Kubernetes, check out this [Korthweb](https://github.com/digihunch/korthweb) project.
 * Why PostgreSQL?
 In this configuration we use PostgreSQL to store both patient index and pixel data.
 S3 plugin is a commercial product not available to public and not straightforward to build.
 * Why Terraform?
 Terraform has better modularization support than CloudFormation.
 It is easier to set up than AWS CDK.
 * Why Docker?
 This POC does not include complex orchestration.
 A docker-compose suffices for the use case.
 Or Kubernetes cluster should be used for advanced orchestration.
+The [Korthweb](https://github.com/digihunch/korthweb) project gives a template to create cluster in EKS.
 * Why AWS?
 It doesn't have to.
 In fact I prefer a provider independent setup.
 However, we need database as service from cloud provider so the code has to be specific to a cloud provider.